 - For Connection, choose the SMTP security mechanism (SSL, TLS, or None) as indicated by your system administrator per Determine SMTP server information.

 - For Recipient(s), specify a comma-delimited list of email addresses to send notifications to.

 - Click Save.

 Once you have Transfer Appliance set up and configured, use one of the following procedures to create and run data capture jobs.
-These jobs move data from your on-premise servers to Transfer Appliance.
+These jobs move data from your on-premises servers to Transfer Appliance.